Clinical Nurse Specialist (CNS) Programs

 Liberty University's Online MSN - Clinical Nurse Specialist Acute Care Track is accredited by the Commission on Collegiate Nursing Education (CCNE), Southern Association of Colleges and Schools, and Transnational Association of Christian Colleges and Schools.
 Graduates are prepared for national certification as a CNS and work as practitioners and/or educators.
 This program is enrolling now.
 Request information today!

-Program Offered: MSN - Clinical Nurse Specialist Acute Care Track
+Programs Offered: MSN – Acute Care Track Clinical Nurse Specialist Online

 University of Cincinnati - College of Nursing

-The University of Cincinnati - College of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).
-Two Master's in Nursing Clinical Nurse Specialist programs are offered.
+The University of Cincinnati – College of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The MSN – Nurse Midwifery online program is accredited by the American College of Nurse-Midwives (ACNM).
+Learn more about the University of Cincinnati by requesting information today.